 However, these programs cannot match video editing software programs like Adobe Premiere, Sony Vegas or Final Cut.

-Winner: For the purpose of this comparison, we are declaring no winners in this category, considering that an average computer user is not likely to be bothered with the lack of professional photo and video editing features on Chromebooks.
+Winner: We are declaring no winner in this category, considering that an average user is not likely to be worried about lack of professional video editing features in Chromebooks.

-Those who are seriously into photo and video editing clearly need to go for a Windows based computer.
+Those who are seriously into photo and video editing clearly need to go for a mid range Windows computer.

-With Chromebooks you do not have to install any security or antivirus software.
-Google takes care of protecting your Chromebook from viruses and other online threats, and promotes this as a selling feature of Chromebooks.
+Google takes care of protecting Chromebooks from viruses and other online threats, and promotes this as a selling feature of Chromebooks.

 Chromebooks automatically check for and apply security updates as soon as they are available, ensuring that you are always protected from the latest online threats and viruses.

-Mircrosoft too provides its online protection software ‘Microsoft Security Essentials’ for free and updates it regularly.
-Most users prefer to go for additional protection by installing Antivirus software programs from Norton, McAfee and others.
+Mircrosoft too provides its online protection software ‘Microsoft Defender‘ for free and updates it regularly.

-Cheaper Windows computers that are competing with Chromebooks in terms of price point also won’t be able to offer the functionality of a fully fledged Windows computer that you might be looking for.
+Cheaper Windows computers that are trying to match Chromebook prices do not offer the functionality of a fully fledged Windows computer that you might be looking for.